calclb/calclb/README.md

 - C#
 - SQL

+### 📚 Currently learning
+- React
+- Next.js

 ### 🔭 On the radar
 Here are the tools I'm keeping an eye on.
 I may pick them up soon.
-- React
 - PostgreSQL
-- Svelte
+- Svelte + SvelteKit
+- Tauri

 ### 📫 Contact
 Development opportunity?
-Mail me at contact@calclb.dev.
+Mail me at jameson@calclb.dev.